 - Neither spouse is pregnant.

-- At least one spouse has resided in Florida for the past six months.
+- At least one spouse has resided in Florida for the prior six months.

-- The parties have agreed on the division of the marital estate.
+- The parties have agreed on the division of marital property.

 - Neither spouse requests alimony.